alzahraaelsallakh/Infotainment-System-Yocto/README.md

 1. Create new project as **Application** -> Qt Widgets Application
 2. When it comes to **Kit Selection** choose your pc and your device, if your pc is not listed add it from devices window
 3. Following the steps will create main.cpp which is the whole project main function, source/header and ui files for your main class and .pro file which configure your project
 4. The pro file is updated automatically on each file creation/deletion.
-You will only need to add the remote executable path where your application is going to be deployed in your image as
+You will only need to add the remote executable path where your application will be deployed in your image as
 ```
 	target.path = /home/root/app
 	INSTALLS += target
 ```
-5. Executing system commands may require root permessions on pc such as mount, mkdir, date.. etc. You can launch your application as sudoer to avoid this problem in testing your application ```sudo qtcreator```
+5. Executing system commands may require root permissions on pc such as mount, mkdir, date.. etc. You can launch your application as sudoer to avoid this problem in testing your application ```sudo qtcreator```
 6. In my Qt project there is a configuration file `targetconfiguration.h` to specify on each target the application is going to run because of some commands that don't run on both

 <a name="multimedia"></a>